everis-technology/Tfe.NetClient/CONTRIBUTING.md

 Contributions come in many forms: submitting issues, writing code and participating in discussions.

-This document provides the guidelines for how to contribute to the ifgeekthen.Salesforce project.
+This document provides the guidelines for how to contribute to the Tfe.NetClient project.

 ## Issues